Help from the Spanish authorities

 Those entitled to be assessed by local- town-hall-based social workers are evaluated under national dependency legislation (Ley de Dependencia).
 If you qualify, an appointment will be made for a trained assessor to visit you and assess your needs and what support or services you may be entitled to.

 To find out if you qualify to be seen by Spanish statutory social care services in this way or if you wish to arrange an appointment with social workers at your local town hall, please click here.

-To find out how to register on the local council census (‘padrón’) click here.
+To find out how to register on the local council census (‘padrón’) if you have not already done so, click here.